-Social media is turning out to be one of the most effective tools to market your brand and stand out of the crowd.
+Social media is turning out to be one of the most powerful tools to market your brand and stand out of the crowd.
 When social media branding is done correctly, it can and will help you connect to your target market in an optimal way.
 Social media branding forms a natural but an essential part of your overall marketing efforts on major social platforms such as Facebook, Twitter and LinkedIn.

 Social media branding is about consistently using the right methods to engage with your target audience on social media platforms.
 The aim or purpose is to boost brand awareness.
 By leveraging the power of social media branding, you can build a robust network of fans who are not only loyal to your brand but are also eager to buy from you.